python/cpython/Doc/library/pdb.rst

    that are to print a specific message and then continue.
 If none of the other commands print anything, you see no sign that the breakpoint was reached.

-s(tep)
+.. pdbcommand:: s(tep)

    Execute the current line, stop at the first possible occasion (either in a function that is called or on the next line in the current function).

-n(ext)
+.. pdbcommand:: n(ext)

    Continue execution until the next line in the current function is reached or it returns.
-(The difference between ``next`` and ``step`` is that ``step`` stops inside a called function, while ``next`` executes called functions at (nearly) full speed, only stopping at the next line in the current function.)
+(The difference between :pdbcmd:`next` and :pdbcmd:`step` is that :pdbcmd:`step` stops inside a called function, while :pdbcmd:`next` executes called functions at (nearly) full speed, only stopping at the next line in the current function.)

-unt(il)
+.. pdbcommand:: unt(il)

    Continue execution until the line with the line number greater than the current one is reached or when returning from current frame.

-r(eturn)
+.. pdbcommand:: r(eturn)

    Continue execution until the current function returns.

-c(ont(inue))
+.. pdbcommand:: c(ont(inue))

    Continue execution, only stop when a breakpoint is encountered.

-j(ump) *lineno*
+.. pdbcommand:: j(ump) lineno

    Set the next line that will be executed.
 Only available in the bottom-most frame.
 This lets you jump back and execute code again, or jump forward to skip code that you don't want to run.

-   It should be noted that not all jumps are allowed --- for instance it is not possible to jump into the middle of a :keyword:`for` loop or out of a :keyword:`finally` clause.
+   It should be noted that not all jumps are allowed -- for instance it is not possible to jump into the middle of a :keyword:`for` loop or out of a :keyword:`finally` clause.

-l(ist) [*first*\ [, *last*]]
+.. pdbcommand:: l(ist) [first[, last]]

    List source code for the current file.
 Without arguments, list 11 lines around the current line or continue the previous listing.
 With one argument, list 11 lines around at that line.
-With two arguments, list the given range; if the second argument is less than the first, it is interpreted as a count.
+With two arguments, list the given range;
+   if the second argument is less than the first, it is interpreted as a count.

-a(rgs)
+.. pdbcommand:: a(rgs)

    Print the argument list of the current function.

-p(rint) *expression*
+.. pdbcommand:: p(rint) expression

    Evaluate the *expression* in the current context and print its value.

-pp *expression*
+.. pdbcommand:: pp expression

-   Like the ``p`` command, except the value of the expression is pretty-printed using the :mod:`pprint` module.
+   Like the :pdbcmd:`print` command, except the value of the expression is pretty-printed using the :mod:`pprint` module.

+.. pdbcommand:: whatis expression

+   Print the type of the *expression*.

+.. _debugger-aliases:

-alias [*name* [command]]
+.. pdbcommand:: alias [name [command]]

-   Creates an alias called *name* that executes *command*.
+   Create an alias called *name* that executes *command*.
 The command must *not* be enclosed in quotes.
 Replaceable parameters can be indicated by ``%1``, ``%2``, and so on, while ``%*`` is replaced by all the parameters.
    If no command is given, the current alias for *name* is shown.
 If no arguments are given, all aliases are listed.

    Aliases may be nested and can contain anything that can be legally typed at the pdb prompt.
 Note that internal pdb commands *can* be overridden by aliases.
 Such a command is then hidden until the alias is removed.
 Aliasing is recursively applied to the first word of the command line; all other words in the line are left alone.

    As an example, here are two useful aliases (especially when placed in the :file:`.pdbrc` file)::